-Energy of Flavour: this programme aims to provide scholarships to young people between 18 and 25 at risk of exclusion, so that they can receive vocational training in the gastronomy sector and
+- Energy of Flavour: this programme aims to provide scholarships to young people between 18 and 25 at risk of exclusion, so that they can receive vocational training in the gastronomy sector and thus acquire a trade.
+During 2019, a special module has been developed for female victims of gender violence. - Learn a trade workshop: the aim of the programme is to train people in a vulnerable situation in the trade of ceramics; whether they are adults, young people or people with a slight mental disability. - Planning your future: in order to encourage the children of employees to achieve their dreams and professional aspirations, we provide them with a scholarship to start their university studies.

-- Learn a trade workshop: the aim of the programme is to train people in a vulnerable situation in the trade of ceramics; whether they are adults, young people or people with a slight mental disability. - Planning your future: in order to encourage the children of employees to achieve their dreams and professional aspirations, we provide them with a scholarship to start their university studies. - Summer internship: this is a scholarship for family members of employees who are in the last two years of their university course.
+• Summer internship: this is a scholarship for family members of employees who are in the last two years of their university course.

-With regard to corporate volunteer, during 2019, the company has promoted environmental, social and energy volunteer actions, in which employees contributed their time and their personal and professional skills.
+With regard to corporate volunteering, during 2019, the company has promoted environmental, social and energy volunteer actions, in which employees contributed their time and their personal and professional skills.